-Scheduling Instagram posts is a great tool to save time, helping social media managers and influencers with followers in different time zones.
-It allows you to post any time you want to ensure you are reaching your key audience, no matter where they are in the world.
-Tailwind’s study shows that posting consistently is one of the key tactics to gain new followers and engage users, or I recommend using a growth service for Instagram.
+Schedule Instagram posts to grow your Instagram account and to save time, helping social media managers and influencers with followers in different time zones.
+It allows you to post on Instagram any time you want to ensure you are reaching your key audience, no matter where they are in the world.
+Tailwind’s study shows that posting consistently is one of the key tactics to gain new Instagram followers and engage with more Instagram users.

 Ensure you’re posting consistently

-Keeping a consistent post schedule ensures you are maximising engagement and helping keep things simple for your followers.
+Keeping a consistent Instagram post schedule ensures you are maximising engagement on Instagram and helping keep things simple for your Instagram followers.
 Your audience will learn what to expect from your and when it’ll be posted.

-Tailwind also found that the more often you post, the more likes and followers you get – profiles that posted seven or more times a week (or at least once a day) get more likes and gain followers faster than those that post less often.
-This is important as you can more than double your follower growth rate again by moving from posting 1-6 times per week to once or more per day.
+The more often you post on Instagram, the more Instagram likes and Instagram followers you get – Instagram profiles that posted seven or more times a week (or at least once a day) get more likes and gain followers faster than those that post on Instagram less often.
+This is important as you can more than double your Instagram follower growth rate again by moving from posting 1-6 times per week to once or more per day.

 According to Inc., multitaskers take 50 percent more time to complete a single task and commit 50 percent more errors.
 By creating and scheduling your posts for the week, you can reduce errors and keep a consistent quality across your Instagram posts.